hafiizhekom/infinity/README.md

 1. Clone this repository
 2. Copy the `.env.example` file to `.env` (if available)
 3. Configure the database in `application/config/database.php`
-4. Ensure the `application/cache/` and `application/logs/` folders are writable
+4. Make sure the `application/cache/` and `application/logs/` folders are writable
-5. Run the application through a web server that supports PHP
+5. Run the application on a web server that supports PHP

 ---
 **Note:**